 We recognise that some smokers may choose to use e–cigarettes to help them cut down and/or quit and we recognise they are safer than using normal cigarettes.
 We don’t know, however, about their long–term effects.
 We recommend that you use the currently approved smoking cessation programmes, products and medicines.
 We currently do not support a ban on the use of e–cigarettes in buildings and places where a ban on smoking is in operation.

-- NICHS supports a ban on the sale of e–cigarettes to under 18 year olds and in NI legislation has been passed to that effect but unfortunately the regulations have not yet been introduced to give effect to the legislation.
+- NICHS supports a ban on the sale of e–cigarettes to under 18 year olds and in NI legislation has been passed to that effect.
+It will now come into force in 2022.

 Tobacco Retailers Act (Northern Ireland) 2014